 Another setting that's down to personal preference is your ADS sensitivity.
-The players that we analyzed tend to go for 'legacy' but if you're completely new to PC gaming we would recommend relative.
+The players that we analyze are split on this subject but if you're completely new to PC gaming we would recommend relative.
 You can always click below for more info on the topic.

 Other settings are, as expected, pretty cut and dry.
 Acceleration, filtering, and smoothing are big 'no-no's' for mouse sensors so it doesn't make sense to let the game you're playing add these things.
 Whether or not you play inverted is technically personal preference, but pretty much no pro player that we analyze plays inverted so unless you already have thousands of hours of muscle memory we recommend just going for the regular way of aiming.

 MOUSE filtering - 0.00

 Audio settings can be a bit personal, but we do recommend going for the 'Boost High' audio mix since it'll boost things like footsteps in favor of lowering the emphasis on explosions or other, more bassy sounds that you don't really need to perform if you're a competitive player.